developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsEvenRow"><b>tagRead</b></td>
 		<td class="clsSyntaxCells clsEvenRow">Reads from a tag or a set of tags (defined by Access filter) using the pre-configured read Parameters.
 The tag data is returned via a tagEvent.
 The read data is available in tagData.memoryBankData field of the JSON object passed to tagEvent handler.
 The tagID property is ignored if useAccessFilter property is set to true.
 If useAccessFilter is set to true, tagPatternA, tagPatternB and matchPattern are used to filter out tags to perform the operation.
-If the tagID is empty and useAccessFilter is false, the read operation is performed on all tags in field of view.</td>
+If the tagID is empty and useAccessFilter is false, the read operation is performed on all tags in field of view. <strong>The useAccessFilter property is not supported on Android</strong>.</td>
 		<td class="clsSyntaxCells clsEvenRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>tagWrite</b></td>
 		<td class="clsSyntaxCells clsOddRow">Writes data to a tag or a set of tags (defined by Access filter) using the pre-configured Write parameters.
 The tagID property is ignored if useAccessFilter property is set to true, and tagPatternA, tagPatternB and matchPattern are used to filter out tags to perform the operation.
-If the tagID is empty and useAccessFilter is false, the write operation is attempted on all the tags in field of view.</td>
+If the tagID is empty and useAccessFilter is false, the write operation is attempted on all the tags in field of view. <strong>The useAccessFilter property is not supported on Android</strong>.</td>
 		<td class="clsSyntaxCells clsOddRow" />
 	</tr>
 	<tr>